official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-Russia, France, China and many developing world or middle-ground members of the Council, who opposed the continuation of sanctions short of convincing evidence that Iraq was continuing to breach Security Council resolutions in a way which threatened international peace and security.”155
+Russia, France, China and many developing world or middle-ground members of the Council, who opposed the continuation of sanctions short of convincing evidence that Iraq was continuing to breach Security Council resolutions in a way which threatened international peace and security.”[^155]

 297. It proved impossible to reach agreement in the Security Council by the deadline of 4 June.

-298. Mr Sawers advised Mr Blair at the end of May that there remained “big arguments ahead” on the detail of any new arrangement, within the US Administration, the P5 and the region.156 It would be surprising if an agreement could be reached in the Security Council by early June.
+298. Mr Sawers advised Mr Blair at the end of May that there remained “big arguments ahead” on the detail of any new arrangement, within the US Administration, the P5 and the region.[^156] It would be surprising if an agreement could be reached in the Security Council by early June.
 Mr Sawers asked: “Do you anyway want this to come to a head in late May/early June?
-Wouldn’t it be better to let it slip a month or two?”157
+Wouldn’t it be better to let it slip a month or two?”[^157]

 299. Mr Sawers also reported that there was a difference of view between Mr Cook and the MOD on the utility of the NFZs, and suggested asking the MOD for a considered view on the alternatives.

-154 Minute Tanfield to Goulty, 18 May 2001, ‘Iraq Policy Review: Draft Rollover Resolution’.
+[^154]: Minute Tanfield to Goulty, 18 May 2001, ‘Iraq Policy Review: Draft Rollover Resolution’.
-155 Statement, 27 November 2009, pages 2-3.
+[^155]: Statement, 27 November 2009, pages 2-3.
-156 Note Sawers to Prime Minister, [undated], [untitled].
+[^156]: Note Sawers to Prime Minister, [undated], [untitled].
-157 As the June 2001 UK General Election would have prevented UK Ministers from taking an active role in lobbying for the change.
+[^157]: As the June 2001 UK General Election would have prevented UK Ministers from taking an active role in

 248

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

-300. Mr Blair indicated his agreement on both points.158
+300. Mr Blair indicated his agreement on both points.[^158]

-301. Resolution 1352, adopted on 1 June, extended the period for negotiation by a month with the “intention to consider new arrangements for the sale or supply of commodities and products to Iraq … in civilian sectors” while improving “the controls to prevent the sale or supply of items prohibited or unauthorised by the Council”.159
+301. Resolution 1352, adopted on 1 June, extended the period for negotiation by a month with the “intention to consider new arrangements for the sale or supply of commodities and products to Iraq … in civilian sectors” while improving “the controls to prevent the sale or supply of items prohibited or unauthorised by the Council”.[^159]

 302. After the General Election of 7 June 2001, Mr Jack Straw was appointed as the Foreign Secretary.
-Mr Straw told the Inquiry that Iraq was one of the issues flagged up in his initial briefing, but very much as “work in progress”.160 He was briefed on the problems with existing sanctions, on the negotiations already under way to introduce “smarter sanctions”, and on the question of what to do about the NFZs.
+Mr Straw told the Inquiry that Iraq was one of the issues flagged up in his initial briefing, but very much as “work in progress”.[^160] He was briefed on the problems with existing sanctions, on the negotiations already under way to introduce “smarter sanctions”, and on the question of what to do about the NFZs.

-303. Mr Straw was briefed on progress on Iraq for a Cabinet meeting on 28 June.161
+303. Mr Straw was briefed on progress on Iraq for a Cabinet meeting on 28 June.[^161]

 304. There was no discussion in Cabinet on this or any other aspect of Iraq policy during 2001.

 305. Negotiations on the “Smart Sanctions” resolution, incorporating a revised Goods Review List (GRL), resumed in New York.
-The UK tabled a revised draft on 8 June.162
+The UK tabled a revised draft on 8 June.[^162]

 306. It proved impossible to achieve agreement within the Security Council on a new resolution.
 In his statement to the Inquiry, Sir Jeremy Greenstock wrote: